 NOW, here’s the secret sauce to turning this minimal effort, 1 hour meal prep, into delicious mouthwatering meals for the week!

 HACK #2: FAST FOODS

 Sound a bit weird coming from a dietitian??
-My definition of fast foods are nourishing, whole food ingredients that take little to no extra time to prepare, but come together to create completely different flavors and dishes – more variety, more flavor, less time.
+My definition of fast foods are nourishing, whole food ingredients that take little to no extra time to prepare, but come together to create completely different flavours and dishes – more variety, more flavour, less time.
 That’s something I can get on board with!